tobeva/tobeva.com/content/intro/functions/_index.md

 #### Your Own Functions

 Most importantly Python lets you write *your own functions*.
-Your own functions can call built-in functions, module functions, and the key fact about programming is your own can call your own functions!
+Your own functions can call built-in functions or module functions.
+And the key to programming is your own functions can call your own functions!

-#### We Will Start Slow
+#### Don't Worry, We Will Start Slow

-We are going to start at the very basics and learn all about functions.
+We are going to learn all about functions.

-Much of programming is writing functions and calling functions.
+Most of programming is writing functions and calling functions.